 Coronavirus COVID-19 Updates: uc.edu/publichealth

-Clinical research programs in the division of general internal medicine are focused in a number of areas and units within the Division as noted below.
+Research programs in the division of general internal medicine are focused on a number of areas and units within the Division as noted below.

-Extramural funding by full-time faculty is derived from the National Institutes of Health, foundations such as the Foundation for Informed Medical Decision Making, U.S. Department of Veterans Affairs and industry.
+Extramural funding by full-time faculty is derived from the National Institutes of Health, foundations, U.S. Department of Veterans Affairs, American Medical Association, and industry.

 these tools can incorporate patient preferences and values for health outcomes, which are of particular importance for preference sensitive decisions in which patients are trading off significant treatment side effects and adverse outcomes in the